Data-driven feedforward control design for nonlinear systems: A control-oriented system identification approach: FINITE--HORIZON OPTIMAL FEEDFORWARD CONTROL

 \begin{lemma} Suppose that $G$ is the transfer function matrix of a linear system, $C$ is a feedback controller, and $\hat{G}$ is a model of $G$, with all transfer functions represented in the digital domain.
-Let $\hat{\Phi}$ be the closed--loop model--based mapping obtained from $C$ and $\hat{G}$, and let $\alpha \in (0, 1]$ be a learning gain.
-Then, the ILC update law
+Let $\hat{\Phi}$ be the closed--loop model--based mapping obtained from $C$ and $\hat{G}$, and let $\alpha \in (0, 1]$ be a learning gain and $Q$ a robustness filter.
+Then, the ILC law

 solves the IL--FHOFC problem~\eqref{eq:NonlinearILCEquivalent} with $\Gamma = 0$. \end{lemma} \begin{proof} The output predicted by $\hat{G}$ at iteration $i$ is